Edit this wiki page Follow

 Soundtrack

-The game's soundtrack was released as a two-disc set on March 8, 2000 in Japan and contains 55 tracks used in the game along with two remixes.
+The soundtrack was released as a two-disc set on March 8, 2000 in Japan and contains 55 tracks used in the game along with two remixes.
 The soundtrack was reprinted on March 24, 2006 and featured some remastering that was previously unable to be completed with the initial release.
 Some fans, however, have complained that the remastering affected the quality of the audio.

 Tracklisting